 What is LandVoc?

-LandVoc is a controlled vocabulary covering any concepts related to land governance.
+LandVoc is a Thesaurus covering concepts related to land governance.
 It is the result of an ongoing process in which the land terms in FAO's agriculture vocabulary, AGROVOC, have been enriched (using standards such as LADM or the Multilingual Land Tenure Thesaurus, but also local partner inputs and translations).
-LandVoc currently consists of 290 (proposed) concepts and is available 4 languages (English, French, Spanish and Portuguese) and is continuously translated into more languages.
+LandVoc currently consists of 310 concepts and is full available 4 languages (English, French, Spanish and Portuguese) and is continuously translated into more languages (like Khmer, Vietnamese, Burmese, Thai, Swahili, Arabic).

 A lot of data, information and knowledge is lost in translation.
 Land is a topic that is debated in many languages, disciplines and in different parts of the world.
 When we index our information, we all use different terminologies to describe what it is about.
 This way, a lot of valuable perspectives gets lost and our information-sharing practices are much more inefficient than they could be.
 If we used a common set of concepts, we can increase the discoverability of perspectives across the world considerably.